Staff Picks

 Picked by Kia

-See if The Echo Chamber is available on our catalogue or place a hold
+See if Demon Copperhead is available or place a hold on our catalogue

 Adult fiction

-See if The Bad Mothers' Book Club is available on our catalogue or place a hold
+See if The Diamond Eye is available on our catalogue or place a hold

 Adult fiction

-See if The Orphans is available on our catalogue or place a hold
+See if This Strange Eventful History is available on our catalogue or place a hold

 Adult fiction

-See if Shield Maiden is available on our catalogue or place a hold
+See if Tomorrow's Parties... is available on our catalogue or place a hold

 Adult fiction

-See if Take My Hand is available on our catalogue or place a hold
+See if Song of a Blackbird is available on our catalogue or place a hold